Oddman43/ETL_BIR_Exams/docs/README.md

 Another check is done once the fix is applied and if the number of rows is not equal to the expected it raises a Warning to check it manually.

+Once all the checks are done the dataframe is pivoted to get the following columns:

+* Question
+* Option 1
+* Option 2
+* Option 3
+* Option 4
+* Option 5 if needed

+For the anwers dataframe the transform step it will depend if it comes from tsv file or txt.

 ### Load

 #### SQLite3